holoviz/panel/doc/how_to/dataclass/ipywidget.md

 ## How to Synchronize a Trait of an ipywidget with a Panel Widget

-Use `sync_with_widget` to synchronize a trait of an ipywidget with a Panel widget.
+Use `sync_with_widget` to synchronize a trait of an ipywidget with the `value` parameter of a Panel widget.

 ```pyodide
 import panel as pn